Commission Impossible: How and why the FCC created net neutrality

 Computer inquiries

 We begin with an important case.
-The FCC was looking into a situation where a carrier offered communications service to customers, but was taking the opportunity both to restrict what customers could do with their home connection, and to advance its own data services that were essentially over and above the basic service.
+The FCC was looking into a situation where a carrier offered communications service to customers, but was taking the opportunity both to restrict what customers could do with their home connection and to advance its own data services that were essentially over and above the basic service.
 A familiar situation.

-The conclusion reached by the FCC was that there were two fundamentally services on offer.
+The conclusion reached by the FCC was that there were fundamentally two services on offer.
 One, moving data from one place of the customer’s choosing to another, and two, providing processing or storage services for that data.
 The former, the FCC declared, was a telecommunications service, while the latter was an information service (you’re going to be seeing these terms a lot).
 These things are regulated differently, so therefore companies that offered both must maintain “maximum separation” between them to avoid conflict.

-Sounds like it could have been, say, Comcast a couple years ago, right?
-In fact this was in 1966 — the first of several “Computer Inquiries” that marked the FCC’s early attempts to parse what was even then a tumultuous and fast-moving industry.
+Sounds like it could have been, say, Comcast a couple of years ago, right?
+In fact, this was in 1966 — the first of several “Computer Inquiries” that marked the FCC’s early attempts to parse what was even then a tumultuous and fast-moving industry.
 The company was AT&T, whose acknowledged monopoly at the time was subject to monitoring by the FTC.

 The case may be old, but questions in the Inquiries remain relevant today: